 Premade crust is ready to go, though it should be thawed first if it’s frozen.

-If you’ll be making your own crust, you will need to blind bake it and allow it to cool before adding the filling.
+If you plan on making your own crust for this buttermilk pie recipe, you will need to blind bake it and allow it to cool before adding the filling.

 It should have a slight jiggle in the center while being more solid around the outside.
 The center will continue to set as it cools.